 Twin solar array wing panels were folded against the orbital workshop for launch, one on each side.
-When Skylab reached orbit, the arrays would extend, exposing solar cells to the Sun to produce 12 kW of power.
+When Skylab reached orbit, the arrays would extend, exposing solar cells to the Sun to produce 12 kilowatts of power.

 Skylab was equipped to observe Earth's natural resources and the environment, and activity on the Sun.
 Astronauts also studied the effects of long-term weightlessness on the human body and materials processing in microgravity, and performed experiments submitted by students for a "Classroom in Space."
 Because Skylab was a research laboratory, the composition of the crew differed from that of the Mercury, Gemini, and Apollo missions.
 Except for one scientist on the last Apollo mission, all previous crew members had been pilots.
 The Skylab crews included a number of scientist-astronauts.

-Skylab 1The unmanned mission to place Skylab in orbit.
-During launch, on May 14, 1975, the micrometeoroid shield accidentally deployed too soon, jamming one solar array wing and damaging the other so badly that both the wing and the shield were ripped away.
+The unmanned mission to place Skylab in orbit.
+During launch, on 14 May 1975, the micrometeoroid shield accidentally deployed too soon, jamming one solar array wing and damaging the other so badly that both the wing and the shield were ripped away.
 Left with only one solar array wing and no micrometeoroid shield, which also served as a shade to keep the interior of the space station cool, Skylab could have been rendered useless.
 However, thanks to clever engineering and improvisation, the effect of the damage was minimized, and planned Skylab operations were able to go ahead despite some reduction in power.

 On the third day of the mission (MD-3), the crew began turning on experiments.
 Then, on MD-14, Conrad and Kerwin went on a crucial three-hour spacewalk to extend Skylab's only remaining solar array wing that was jammed by a strap of debris.
 Kerwin was able to cut through the debris using shelf-the-shelf barbed-wire snippers that NASA had bought for just $75.
 The success of this repair assured there would be enough power for the full 28-day mission and for the subsequent Skylab 3 and Skylab 4 missions.
 A couple of days before returning home, Conrad and Kerwin carried out another spacewalk to retrieve and replace film from the solar telescopes, repair a circuit breaker module, and do minor maintenance on experiment packages located outside the station.